History of Southampton: Anglo Saxon period (400–1066)

 The Anglo-Saxons moved the centre of the town across the River Itchen to what is now the St Mary's area.
-The settlement was known as Hamwic and or Hamtun, the two names co-existed and described the same area but were used in different contexts.
-By the middle of the 11th century, the area is described as South Hamtun by Anglo Saxon Chroniclers.
-References to St Mary's Church also appear in 11th century documents.
+The settlement was known as Hamwic and/or Hamtun: the two names coexisted and described the same area but were used in different contexts.
+By the middle of the 11th century, the area is described as South Hamtun by Anglo-Saxon chroniclers.
+References to St Mary's Church also appear in 11th-century documents.
 Hamwic is referred to as a market in the account of the life of St Willibald, written by an Anglo-Saxon nun named Hygeburg in the late 8th century.
 The town developed under royal patronage where traders could be protected and taxed.

 Excavations have revealed a section of the street plan of Hamwic and uncovered one of the best collections of Saxon artefacts in Europe.
-These collectively show that Hamwic was a planned town, that it became an important port and traded with the continent and was a Royal administration centre.
+These collectively show that Hamwic was a planned town, that it became an important port and traded with the continent and was a royal administrative centre.
 The 110-acre site possibly sheltered a population of 2,000 or 3,000 people during c.
 AD 700–850.
-Other evidence in the excavations found 68 houses and workshops, 21 wells and 500 pits.
-Hamwic was the site of a mint for several Anglo Saxon Kings (AD 786–858) until it was moved to Winchester later in the 9th Century.
+The excavations also found 68 houses and workshops, 21 wells and 500 pits.
+Hamwic was the site of a mint for several Anglo-Saxon Kings (AD 786–858) until it was moved to Winchester later in the 9th century.
 Series H silver pennies were issued in Hamwic in the 8th century AD.
 They have mostly been found within or close to Hamwic.

-Hamwic is also believed to have been a point of departure for slaves (being sent to the market at Rouen) and pilgrims, like Willibald to important European cities like Rome.
+Hamwic is also believed to have been a point of departure for slaves (being sent to the market at Rouen) and pilgrims such as Willibald to important European cities such as Rome.

 Vikings (700–1066)

-Viking raids on Southampton disrupted trade with the continent and contributed to the re-organization of Wessex.
-Important industries that were previously well established in Hamwic were withdrawn further inland to the new fortifications at Winchester, contributing to the decline of Hamwic.
+Viking raids on Southampton disrupted trade with the continent and contributed to the reorganisation of Wessex.
+Important industries that were previously well-established in Hamwic were withdrawn further inland to the new fortifications at Winchester, contributing to the decline of Hamwic.

-Archaeological excavations shows evidence of 10th century settlements and a defended enclosure in what was later to become the Medieval walled town.
+Archaeological excavations show evidence of 10th-century settlements and a defended enclosure in what was later to become the Medieval walled town.

 The Viking King Canute the Great defeated the Anglo-Saxon King Ethelred the Unready in 1014 and was crowned in Southampton.
-His fabled attempt to "command" the tide to halt may have taken place in Southampton.
+His demonstration that he could not stop the tide is sometimes said to have taken place in Southampton, but is likely to have been apocryphal.